Good Fats Within the Foods May Be Easier

 Avocado oil within the fruit can be easier to tolerate than the extracted oil.
 Likewise, olives can be easier on the gallbladder than olive oil and fish vs fish oil.
 Sometimes oil is hard to take.

-But gallbladder problems can be caused by too little fat as well as too much.
-Once again it all boils down to moderation!
+But gallbladder problems can be caused by too little fat and too much.
+Once again, it all boils down to moderation!
 In the beginning, as in recovering from a gallbladder attack, this is an exception.
 When everything you eat causes pain, any kind and amount of fat most likely will as well.
-The Beet Recipe with flax or olive oil and lemon juice is usually not only tolerable but helpful.
+The Beet Recipe with flax or olive oil and lemon juice is usually tolerable and helpful.
 Start sparingly with the oil.

 What Do Fats Do

 - keep the gallbladder working or “exercising”